arpitbbhayani/articles/blogs/lfsr.md

 # Applications of LFSR

 LFSRs find their application across a wide spectrum of use cases, given how efficient they generate randomness.
-Their applications include digital counters, generating pseudo-random numbers, pseudo-noise, scramble radio frequencies, and in general, a stream of bytes.
+Their applications include digital counters, generating pseudorandom numbers, pseudo-noise, scramble radio frequencies, and in general, a stream of bytes.
 We take a detailed look into LFSR for scrambling.

 ## Scrambling using LFSR